Skip to main content

 • “elementImages” // an array of links to image files.

-Important!
-In order for the Custom Display Widget to work, the below JSON schema must be followed in the API response.
+In order for the Custom Display Widget to work, the following JSON schema must be followed in the API response.

 {